arcilli/investsuite-api-docs/docs/common_scenarios/cash_movements.md

 2. When the money has in fact been withdrawn from the customer's account in your banking system, you alert InvestSuite by issuing `POST /events/withdraw/`.
 We then update the cash position, put the `divest_amount` field back to `null` and publish a notification event to the message broker to notify the user via front-end channels.

 !!!
 Warning
     In certain cases the instruction to withdraw money comes from the front-end.
 It is the front-end integration that updates the `divest_amount` field, not your integration (remember: this API is designed for backend-to-backend communication).
 Still, it is you that has to transfer the cash from the user's account to the counter account.
-In that case you listen to our event queue to trigger such transer.
+In that case you listen to our event queue to trigger such transfer.
 See diagram below.

 #### Broker integration by InvestSuite